abklabs/svmkit/README.md

 # SVMKit

-SVMKit is a comprehensive toolchain for deploying and managing Solana Virtual Machine (SVM) validators and networks.
-It features a Go package with interfaces that enable developers to integrate support for their specific validator clients or networks.
-This allows for consistent and managed operation of SVM software by validator operators.
+SVMKit is a comprehensive toolkit designed for deploying and managing various modules of the Solana Virtual Machine (SVM), such as consensus, genesis, and RPC.
+It offers operators a consistent administrative experience and provides SVM developers with clear methods for integrating their modules into SVMKit.

 ## Mission